jrasmusson/ios-starter-kit/swift/Result.md

 }
 ```

-And then when you call
+And then when you call you pull the payload or error from the result like this by defining lets

 ```swift
 fetchUnreadCount1(from: "https://www.hackingwithswift.com") { result in